Write More Pythonic Code

 Writing Beautiful Pythonic Code With PEP 8

 Learn how to write high-quality, readable code by using the Python style guidelines laid out in PEP 8.
+Following these guidelines helps you make a great impression when sharing your work with potential employers and collaborators.
 This course outlines the key guidelines laid out in PEP 8.
 It's aimed at beginner to intermediate programmers.

 How to Write Pythonic Loops

-Make your loops more Pythonic and learn how you can get the most out of using range(), xrange(), and enumerate().
+See how you can make your loops more Pythonic if you're coming to Python from a C-style language.
+You'll learn how you can get the most out of using range(), xrange(), and enumerate().
 You'll also see how you can avoid having to keep track of loop indexes manually.